OpenST/platform-api/README.md

   sh ~/openst-setup/bin/aux-2000/aux-chain-zeroGas-2000.sh
 ```

 * Add sealer address.
-NOTE: Use metamask to export private key from keystore file.
+NOTE: Use MyEtherWallet to export private key from keystore file.
+Visit the following link `https://www.myetherwallet.com/#view-wallet-info` and select the `Keystore / JSON File` option.
+Upload the keystore file from `~/openst-setup/geth/aux-2000/keystore` folder.
+The unlock password is
+`testtest`.
+Pass the address and privateKey in the command below.

 And add it to tables using following script.
 ```bash
   source set_env_vars.sh
   node executables/setup/aux/addSealerAddress.js --auxChainId 2000 --sealerAddress '0xabc...' --sealerPrivateKey '0xabc...'